-There are many places in a home that could put babies and children in danger of lead poisoning.
+There are many places in a home that can put babies and children in danger of lead poisoning.

-Lead paint was used in many homes built before 1978.
-The older the home, the more likely that windows, cupboards, doors, porches, and outdoor surfaces contain lead paint.
+Lead paint is the #1 cause of lead poisoning in Michigan and is often found in homes built before 1978.
+The older the home, the more likely that painted surfaces like windows, cupboards, doors and porches will contain lead paint.